jrobinson123/lightning/README.md

 # lightning
 ![](lightningStormGif.gif)

 Before I ever created a lightning storm, I was simply interested in circular buffers.
-Circular Buffers are data structrues where you can keep polling the next value without ever running out, because when you get to the end of the buffer, you simply jump back to the beginning.
+Circular Buffers are data structures where you can keep polling the next value without ever running out, because when you get to the end of the buffer, you simply jump back to the beginning.
 I designed a circular buffer where each successive poll increments the value by one.
 The circular buffer will go from it's starting point and maxmium point.
 There are only two methods, one which polls the next value, and one which resets the buffer by sending the value back to its starting value.

 ```processing
 class circularBuffer{